-• Species for which there were a good number of presence records but no mapped ranges were subject to habitat suitability modelling within the UAE, using MaxEnt by H. Al Alqamy (EAD) to create potential distribution ranges.
-El Alqamy et al., 2010 and Elith & Leathwick, 2009 provide detailed background to the modelling methods.
+Species for which there were a good number of presence records but no mapped ranges were subject to habitat suitability modelling within the UAE, using MaxEnt by H. Al Alqamy (EAD) to create potential distribution ranges.
+El Alqamy et al. (2010) and Elith & Leathwick (2009) provide relevant background to the modelling methods.
 The species records details are provided in Table 3-6.